The Master of Arts Program in English Department of English Belmont University

 All students must achieve a 3.0 GPA to establish and maintain candidacy in the program.
 Students who do not have a 3.0 GPA are on academic probation, according to the Progress toward Graduation policies that apply to all Belmont graduate programs.
 Please see the pages on this policy in the Graduate Catalog under "Academic Policies."
 M.A. students who are on probation may be admitted to candidacy the first semester their GPA reaches 3.0 or above.

 All M.A. students must have proficiency in a second language at the intermediate undergraduate level.
 You may demonstrate this proficiency in any of the following ways:

-- Undergraduate course credit for second semester, 200-level language.
+- Course credit for second semester, 2000-level language.
 This must be on the undergraduate transcript.

-- Completion of second-semester 200-level language course while enrolled in M.A. program.
+- Successful completion of second-semester 2000-level language course while enrolled in M.A. program.

 - Completion of a certificate of intermediate proficiency from a reputable language institute (e.g., Goethe Institute).

 - When available, successful completion of a graduate Reading Proficiency course, including a final reading comprehension/translation exam.